How to wear a white dress – show Princess Diana, Rihanna and Meghan Markle

 The little black dress has firmly established its place in fashion history, while its sibling is often overshadowed by fame.
 We are talking about a small white dress, undeservedly deprived of fashion selections and airtime.

 Take Breakfast at Tiffany’s, for example.
-Givenchy black dress Audrey Hepburn instantly became the hallmark of the actress and determined the further style, but appearances in white went largely unnoticed.
+Audrey Hepburn’s black Givenchy dress instantly became the actress’s hallmark and determined her future style, but her appearances in white went largely unnoticed.
 But her colleague Marilyn Monroe, on the contrary, is often associated with a snow-white dress because of the movie “The Seven Year Itch” (1955)… Three years later, Elizabeth Taylor was also remembered for her chiffon midi dress with a boiled-toned belt thanks to the painting Cat on a Hot Tin Roof.

 Even Princess Diana, known for her black “dress of revenge”, occasionally adhered to the “light” side.
 She wore a white Versace dress with gold straps to a charity concert in Italy in 1995.